 3.2 Results for tests with three mixed salts

-Figure 6 reports platinum wires voltage-current density curves for experiments performed with i) single salt solutions (CaCl2, NaCl, and NaHCO3)and ii) two salts solutions (MgCl2-NaCl, CaCl2-NaCl for graph a, and Na2SO4-NaCl, NaHCO3-NaCl for graph b), and three salts-solution (MgCl2-CaCl2-NaCl in graph a and Na2SO4-NaHCO3-NaCl in graph b).
+Figure 6 reports platinum wire voltage-current density curves for experiments performed with i) single salt solutions (CaCl2, NaCl, and NaHCO3), ii) two-salt solutions (MgCl2-NaCl, CaCl2-NaCl for graph a, and Na2SO4-NaCl, NaHCO3-NaCl for graph b), and three-salt solution (MgCl2-CaCl2-NaCl in graph a and Na2SO4-NaHCO3-NaCl in graph b).
 All tests were performed at inlet conductivity of 0.07 mS/cm and 3.0 mS/cm for permeate and brine, respectively, while the ion ratios were varied.
-For three cations in competition (see Figure 6a), the presence of magnesium in the mixture, even if at low ion concentration ratio, affected significantly the voltage-current density curve, reaching lower values of current for the same platinum wires applied voltage.
-The trend of three salts solution is in line with the results obtained with MgCl2-NaCl salt solutions.
-Therefore, the presence of magnesium resulted in an increase of the stack resistance, thus in lower corresponding currents.
+For the three cations in competition (see Figure 6a), the presence of magnesium in the mixture, even if at low ion concentration ratio, significantly affected the voltage-current density curve, reaching lower values of current at the same voltage.

-Similarly, for anion in competition, the presence of sulphates ions in the three-salts solution caused an increase in the total resistance and thus current densities close to the values obtained with Na2SO4-NaCl two salts mixture or only NaHCO3.
-The conductivity trend as function of the applied voltage is reported in Supplementary information and confirmed the trend obtained with two salts-solutions.
+Similarly, for the three anions in competition, the presence of sulphates ions in the three-salts solution caused an increase in the total resistance and thus current densities close to the values obtained with the Na2SO4-NaCl two-salt mixture or NaHCO3 alone.
+The conductivity trend as a function of the applied voltage is reported in the Supplementary information and confirmed the trend obtained with two-salt solutions.